EBI-Metagenomics/genomes-generation/README.md

 ### Required reference databases

-You need to download the mentioned databases and add them to [config/dbs.config](config/dbs.config).
+You need to download the mentioned databases and specify as inputs to parameters.

 Don't forget to add this configuration to the main `.nextflow.config`.